jma1991/rnaseq/README.md

 Configuration
 -------------

-Configure the workflow by editing the files in the `config` folder:
+Configure the workflow by editing the files in the `config` directory:

-- The `config.yaml` is the basic configuration file for the workflow.
+- `config.yaml` is a YAML file containing the workflow metadata.

-- The `samples.csv` file contains sample metadata, with 1 row per sample.
+- `samples.csv` is a CSV file containing the sample metadata.

-- The `units.csv` file
+- `units.csv` is a CSV file contains the unit metadata.

 Contributing
 ------------